-4. Villages or Barangays must have their own MRF or Material Recovery Facility which will be the depository of reusable materials like refrigerator, cabinets, bottles, and others.
+4. Villages or Barangays must have their own MRF or Material Recovery Facility which will be the depository of reusable materials like refrigerators, cabinets, bottles, and others.

 The LGU must also construct a Material Recovery Facility or MRF for the LGU where villages or “Barangay” without MRF can drop their reusable and recyclable materials.
-The MRF may have a display center for reusable but cheap materials which people could buy like cabinets, sofa, chairs, beds, tables, lamp shades, and many others.
+The MRF may have a display center for reusable but cheap materials that people could buy like cabinets, sofa, chairs, beds, tables, lampshades, and many others.

 I saw this kind of MRF being practiced at Queanbeyan City in Australia.
 In the U.S. reusable materials like beds, tables, even television which HH does not need anymore, are placed on the side of the road to be picked up by the Waste Management trucks on a scheduled date.
 However, before the WM trucks could pick these things up, some residents who find these things still useful would pick them first, maybe do a little repair and use them.

 5. There must be a waste segregation facility in the LGU.
-All waste that are not recyclables and are not for composting can be sent to the Controlled Dump Site.
+All waste that is not recyclables and is not for composting can be sent to the Controlled Dump Site.

 6. Controlled Dump Site.
-Example is Payatas Controlled Dump Site.
+The example is the Payatas Controlled Dump Site.
 (Previously presented).

-7. The LGUs with support from significant stakeholders must conduct a continuous IEC – Information and Education Campaign on Solid Waste Management, i.e. 4 Rs, involving the broadcast, print, television and the social media.
+7. The LGUs with support from significant stakeholders must conduct a continuous IEC – Information and Education Campaign on Solid Waste Management, i.e. 4 Rs, involving the broadcast, print, television, and social media.

 8. The LGU must identify business organizations or companies dealing with Recycling of metals, bottles, construction waste, and many others and sign a memorandum of agreement to service the needs of the LGU.
 The LGU must assist these service providers in locating their recycling center and/or warehouse so they can ship these recyclables to the final recycling facility.

-If I miss to mention something that you might feel to be very important for your LGU or local situation, then feel free to add them.
+If I missed mentioning something that you might feel to be very important for your LGU or local situation, then feel free to add them.

 If you know of any “Best Practice” which could be a helpful tip to protect and conserve our environment and the Earth, please share it with us.
 Thanks for following Earthniversity.